Hirofumi Fukuzawa

-Hirofumi Fukuzawa (福沢 博文, Fukuzawa Hirofumi) (born February 7, 1970, in Nagano Prefecture) is a Japanese actor.
+Hirofumi Fukuzawa (福沢 博文, Fukuzawa Hirofumi) (born February 7, 1970, in Nagano Prefecture) is a Japanese actor and television Director.
 He is an affiliate of Red Action Club and a former affiliate of Japan Action Enterprise.
-He is most known for his work in the Super Sentai series as a suit actor.
+He is most known for his work in the Super Sentai and Power Rangers series as a suit actor.
 He is the husband of fellow suit actress Naoko Kamio.
-He is current the action director of the Super Sentai series, having taken up the role starting with Tokumei Sentai Go-Busters.
-Outside Super Sentai acting, he portrays Gamera in Gamera 3: Revenge of Iris.
+He has also worked as the action director of the Super Sentai series and Kamen Rider series, having taken up the role starting with Tokumei Sentai Go-Busters.
+Outside Super Sentai acting, he portrayed Gamera in Gamera 3: Revenge of Iris.